INDONESIA

 Participants from the Malay tribe during the traditional cooking competition.

+The two-day program, attended by hundreds, celebrated the rich food traditions of the Malay and Dayak communities in this corner of Indonesia, near the border with Sarawak.
 Read more about the Festival here and find out about the Tengkawang Oil used to cook the dishes of the Food Competition.

 Waiting for the judge’s evaluation at the cooking competition of the Traditional Food Festival, held in Lanjak, Kapuas Hulu, in 2019.